How to Build a Mason Jar Bird Feeder — Easy Step-by-Step Guide

 Quick answer

-To make a mason jar bird feeder, you need a mason jar, wire, and birdseed, taking about 30 minutes.
-Start by securing wire around the jar's neck.
-This beginner-friendly activity has 8 steps and is perfect for families.
+To make a mason jar bird feeder, you need a wide-mouth mason jar with lid, about 18 inches of sturdy craft wire, wire cutters, pliers, and birdseed.
+The process involves securing wire around the jar's neck to create a hanging loop and perches, then filling it with seed.
+This beginner-friendly activity takes approximately 30 minutes and is perfect for families.

 What you need